learni-app/.github/profile/README.md

 # Learni (Project LearnX)

-**Learni** is a modern Learning Management System (LMS) designed for **K-12 schools, colleges, and universities**.
-It provides a seamless and efficient platform for managing courses, assignments, attendance, communication, and more.
+**Learni** is a Next-Generation of Learning Management System (LMS) designed for **K-12 schools, colleges, and universities** of any scale.
+It provides a seamless and efficient platform for managing courses, Real time communication, events, Student engagement and more.

 ---